Art404/boiler404/README.md

 Variable | Description
 :------- | :----------
-firebase\_url | Optional Firebase server to listen to, will get adde to the `app` prop at the top level container.
+firebase\_url | Optional Firebase server to listen to, will get added to the `app` prop at the top level container.

 ```bash